499CSpeaking/SpeakingPortal/docs/technical/manualSystem.md

   - fix results below
     - max and mean filters are applied multiple times each to reduce noise and increase emphasis on peaks
     - mean filter implementation has been fixed and works better now
-    - true_end criteria has been tweaked to follow a more general descending shape to ensure words aren't missed
+    - ~~true_end criteria has been tweaked to follow a more general descending shape to ensure words aren't missed~~
-    - debugging code and load testing code is still present
+    - ~~debugging code and load testing code is still present~~
-    - next steps: add a function that uses wordcount to trim the extra values if there are any
+    - ~~next steps: add a function that uses wordcount to trim the extra values if there are any~~
+    - true_end is now disabled, but the code is still present in comments
+    - some debugging code is present, but commented out
+  - another timestamp fix has been introduced via trimStamps
+    - this function is supposed to reduce the extra stamps by deleting the smallest stamps upto as many times as the difference between the actual wordcount and number of timestamps is
+    - some tweaking will need to be done, since it currently reduces one stamp less than it should be
+      - fix eta next week (Feb 13)
+    - the added runtime is about 0.2-0.5ms for a 250 word input
+    - by removing the smallest timestamps first, we can ensure that words with maximum visible impact will be deteceted more often
+  - as investigation has concluded, it seems like this system will almost always be more inaccurate compared to using google's speech to text timestamping, but does have potential to be much faster
+  - future:
+    - reformat data structures, or write an algo to reformat data into an acceptable format for the animation system
+    - look into using a median filter instead of mean and max filter
+      - median filters look in a neighborhood and pick the middle value after sorting
+      - this is designed to remove white and black noise since it picks the middle value
+      - this could potentially fix the noise issue, since it seems like white and black noise is heavily prevalent
+      - this would require tweaks in the thresholding numbers on implementation
 <br>

 ### Performance